TheGreatMcPain/TheGreatMcPain-overlay/README.md

 Bobwya's overlay is required since my wine-staging is based on their wine-vanilla ebuild.\
 (which currently pulls from [lutris' wine repo.](https://github.com/lutris/wine/tree/lutris-fshack-5.6))

-It can be install via: `layman -a bobwya`
+It can be installed via: `layman -a bobwya`

 #### Layman